Kotlin/KEEP/proposals/multi-field-value-classes.md

 Value classes are effective shallow-immutable data classes without identity, copy functions and component functions.

-Shallow immutability is chosen to make it possible to implement internally mutable classes with immutable public API such as `Lazy<T>`.
+Shallow immutability is chosen to make it possible to implement internally mutable classes with immutable public API such as using property of type `Lazy<T>`: `value class SomeData(val x: Int, private val lazyY: Lazy<Int>) { val y get() = lazyY.value }`.
 However, there are domains where deep immutability is required, but allowing such requirement is currently outside the scope of the document.

 Value classes do not have `copy` methods due to their inconvenience for usage to mutate:
 * They are verbose and hard to understand when combined with constructions such as `if`s, loops.